If we point the flash directly into a space, we get a dreaded bright area in the centre. And then a quick drop to shadow around it.

-Before diving into basic adjustments in Lightroom, make sure to apply a lens correction and correct your verticals.
-These two settings will instantly make the photo look more polished.
+Make sure to apply a lens correction and correct your verticals first.
+These two settings will make the photo look more polished.

-Be sure to double-check that it corrected all the lines that needed to be corrected, and if not, you can use the sliders in that module to make adjustments manually.
+Be sure to double-check that it corrected all the lines.
+If not, you can use the sliders in that module to make adjustments manually.

 Here’s the final photo from the before/after above!

-If you left lights on inside the rooms, you’ll most likely have some yellow tones that look quite different from the bluer sunlight.
+If you left lights on inside the rooms, you’ll have some yellow tones.
+These will look quite different from the bluer sunlight.

-It’s always best to balance out these light temperatures as much as possible so that the photo has a more polished and professional look.
+It’s always best to balance out these light temperatures as much as possible.
+That way the photo has a more polished and professional look.

-If using the Adjustment Brush, be sure to increase the brush size, feathering, and brush strength to allow for even softer blending.
+If using the Adjustment Brush, be sure to increase the brush size, feathering, and brush strength.
+This will allow for even softer blending.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: